 Keeping track of the changes

-A useful report in the Calendar module's Reports section is the Added Events report.
+A useful report in the Calendar module's Reports section is the Date Added - Events report.
 This report lists events added to the module within a range of dates.
-The report can be further filtered by event Categories and, using the click-sortable column heading, be ordered by Date Added (the default) or event Date.
-The report results include details of each event's current Visibility settings and the User that added the event and when.
+The report results include details of each event's current Visibility settings and details of the User that added the event and when.

 Finally, the Missing Data report in the Calendar module's Reports section lists all future events with missing data.
 Using the report's Missing Data filter you can easily identify events with missing information.